happycube/cxadc-linux3/README.md

 `timeout 30s` at the start of the command will end the capture after 30 seconds; this can be adjusted to whatever the user wishes.

-`sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set below.
+`sox -r 28636363` etc can be used to resample to the sample rate specified whereas cat/dd will just do whatever has been pre-defined by parameters set below.

-Note: For use with (S)VHS & LD-Decode projects .u8 for 8-bit & .u16 for 16-bit samples instead of .raw extension this allows the software to correctly detect the data and use it for decoding or flac compression to .vhs/.svhs & .ldf and so on.

-Optional but **not optimal** due to risk of dropped samples with fast enough hardware (e.g 2018+ AMD R7 Intel I7 CPU NVME SSD's etc) on the fly flac compressed captures are possible with the following commands, edit rates as required.
+Optional but **not optimal** due to risk of dropped samples: on-the-fly FLAC-compressed captures are possible with the following commands.
+Edit sample rates to match your cxadc configuration.
+(We use the actual sample rate divided by 1000, because tools can only handle kHz range, not MHz range.
+This is more of an "informational" flag than anything.
+It doesn't affect compression level.)

-16-bit Mode
+16-bit mode

     sudo sox -r 14318 -b 16 -c 1 -e unsigned -t raw /dev/cxadc0 -t raw - | flac --fast -16 --sample-rate=14318 --sign=unsigned --channels=1 --endian=little --bps=16 --blocksize=65535 --lax -f - -o .flac

-8-bit Mode
+8-bit mode

     sudo sox -r 28636 -b 8 -c 1 -e unsigned -t raw /dev/cxadc0 -t raw - | flac --fast -16 --sample-rate=28636 --sign=unsigned --channels=1 --endian=little --bps=8 --blocksize=65535 --lax -f - -o .flac